cwcyau/healthdatascienceacademy/courses/exptdesign.md

 - double-blinding;
 - complex RCTs: wedges, steps, crossover, multi-step, N-of-1, adaptive, Bayesian

-The morning will introduce the basic theory and methods and, in the afternoon, participants will be asked to work in groups to produce a simulation of an RCT under different scenarios (including those which break the RCT).
-There will be particular interest in groups simulating scenarios relevant to their area of science.
+The morning will introduce the basic theory and methods and, in the afternoon, participants will be asked to work in groups to produce a simulation of an RCT under different scenarios.
+Examples might include showing the optimality of a stepped wedge design or the compromises of using clustered RCTs.
+There will be particular interest in groups simulating scenarios that can be inspired from their own areas of science.

 *Possible guest speaker(s):*

 - [David Wong, University of Manchester](https://personalpages.manchester.ac.uk/staff/david.wong/) ("How to put together an RCT in practice")
 - [Sarah Elison-Davies, Breaking Free Online](https://www.breakingfreegroup.com/research) ("How are we using RCTs to prove the effectiveness of digital interventions?")
+- [Karla Hemming, University of Birmingham](https://www.birmingham.ac.uk/staff/profiles/applied-health/hemming-karla.aspx) ("The stepped wedege trial")

 ### Day 3: Nature's experiment